HannaCharlotteHolm/Guestbook-with-login/README.md

 # Guestbook-with-login

+Built with React, node.js and MongoDB.

-Users should be able to:
+# Users are be able to:

-• Log in as a user
+• Sign up and then log in/log out as a user
+• Read messages
+• Post messages

-• Write, edit and delete messages
+• Edit and delete their own messages

-• Interact with messages from others by liking them
+• Interact with messages by others by liking them

-• The data should be saved somehow

-• Publish it online